aplteam/Tatin/docs/PackageConfiguration.md

 If the function is monadic it will be fed with the path where the package lives on disk.
 If the package was brought into the WS by `LoadPackage` and has no assets then the right argument will be empty.

 The function may or may not return a result.
-A result is assigned to `∆LX`.
-If there is no result `∆LX` is assigned an empty vector.
-Withou an `lx` function there won't be a variable `∆LX`.
+A result is assigned to the [system variable](#SysVars) `LX`.
+If there is no result `LX` is assigned an empty vector.
+Without an `lx` function there won't be a variable `LX`.

 The `lx` function will be executed under error trapping, and any errors will be silently ignored.
 If you do not want this then you have two options: